在线咨询

 ISBN: 0471384925

-Having introduced the radio software architecture in 1992, Mitola shows how to integrate the Analogue radio-frequency and digital aspect of radio with the emerging large-scale, object-oriented software technology needed for open-architecture software-defined radio.
+Having introduced the radio software architecture in 1992, Mitola shows how to integrate the analogue radio-frequency and digital aspect of radio with the emerging large-scale, object-oriented software technology needed for open-architecture software-defined radio.
 The radio-oriented chapters assume a solid background in software but little or none in radio engineering; the software-oriented chapter assume the reverse.
 For US engineers, who have not yet caught up with their European colleagues in using formal methods, he includes a tutorial on the International Telecommunications Union standard Specification and Description Language.

 CONTENTS